edwardyoon/redisclient-example/README.md

-# Redis client example in Scala
+# Redis client example in Akka and Scala

 In Akka actor programming model, the actor can be running concurrently with the redis event handler and local actor variables are accessed unsafely.
 This example provides best practice of redis message handling.